Kiesza: 2014–2016: Sound of a Woman

 In February 2014, Kiesza released the video for her new single "Hideaway" through the label Lokal Legend.
 Idolator considered it unique for having a long take throughout the entire video, as Kiesza walked and danced through N 12th Street in Brooklyn, New York City.
 John Gentile of Rolling Stone called the style "impressive".
 Kiesza reported to Rolling Stone that she had trouble making the video, partly because she broke a rib just before filming, and "couldn't move for an entire month afterward."
 It was premiered by Annie Mac on her Mac's Special Delivery segment on BBC Radio 1.
 "Hideaway" debuted at number one on the UK Singles Chart.

 Shortly after "Hideaway" charted, Kiesza released a new video for her cover of Haddaway's song "What Is Love".
 Mike Bell of the Calgary Herald referred to her version of the song as a "jaw-droppingly gorgeous cover of Haddaway's 1993 dance smash What Is Love?"
 She performed a slowed-down version, with a video showing her and others slowly revealed to be without clothes, to express "raw emotions".

 Kiesza's second single, "Giant in My Heart", premiered on Annie Mac's BBC Radio 1 show on June 13, 2014.
 It entered the UK Singles Chart at number four.

-Kiesza collaborated with Skrillex and Diplo on the song "Take Ü There", which was released as the first single from a collaborative mixtape between the two producers.
-She co-wrote Gorgon City's "Go All Night", featuring Jennifer Hudson singing her lyrics, which was on the British duo's debut album, Sirens.
+Kiesza collaborated with Skrillex and Diplo (working together under the name Jack Ü) on the song "Take Ü There", which was released as the first single from the producers' collaborative 2015 mixtape, Skrillex and Diplo Present Jack Ü. She co-wrote Gorgon City's "Go All Night", featuring Jennifer Hudson singing her lyrics, which was on the British duo's debut album, Sirens.

-Kiesza appeared as a guest on Duran Duran's album Paper Gods, released September 11, 2015.
+Kiesza appeared as a guest on Duran Duran's album Paper Gods on the song "Last Night in the City", released September 11, 2015.

-She wrote several songs for Rihanna, which were considered for the Barbadian artist's eighth album.
+She wrote several songs for Rihanna, which were considered for the Barbadian artist's eighth studio album, Anti.
 She also worked with Loreen on the 2015 single "I'm in It with You".